BCG Pymetrics Test: All 12 Mini Games w/ Simulation (May 2023)

 What is the BCG Pymetrics Test?

-The BCG Pymetrics Test is a pre-interview screening test used by Boston Consulting Group, using 12 mini-games played in 30 minutes to assess candidates on social, emotional, and cognitive traits such as attention, emotion, decision-making, risk tolerance, and others.
-Candidates with similar answers and behavior to high-performing BCG consultants are preferred.
+The BCG Pymetrics Test is a pre-interview screening test designed by the firm Pymetrics for use by Boston Consulting Group, using 12 mini-games played in 30 minutes to assess candidates on social, emotional, and cognitive traits such as attention, emotion, decision-making, risk tolerance, and others.

 How does BCG use the Pymetrics Test?